Time dependent Markovian master equation beyond the adiabatic limit: First example: periodically driven qubit system

 When the adiabatic condition \eqref{adiabatic_cond} is satisfied, we can formally replace $U_S(t)\rightarrow U_S^{ad}(t)$ in Eq.\eqref{time-dep-Markov} and the TDME reproduces the ADME by construction.

-In order to state this precisely, let us study, as in the previous case, the explicit form of the jump operators in the TDME when $\lambda\ll 1$.
+In order to state this precisely, let us study the explicit form of the time-evolution operator when $\lambda\ll 1$.
 We consider initially the case $\lambda_{\Omega}\ll 1$, which we simply refer to as weak driving, while $\lambda_{\omega}$ is arbitrary for the moment.
-From Eq.\eqref{system_param} we perform again the substitution $x=\omega_0 t\equiv t/t_s$ obtaining
+From Eq.\eqref{system_param} we perform the substitution $x=\omega_0 t\equiv t/t_s$ obtaining